Accurate RNA 3D structure prediction using a language model-based deep learning approach: Acknowledgments

-In addition, we use a loss: $L_{plDDT}$ to learn an lDDT evaluator that scores the predicted 3D RNA models as an indicator for global recycling, as introduced above.
-The $L_{plDDT}$ aims to train a lDDT evaluator that predicts the lDDT of the predicted 3D model against the ground truth structure.
-The lDDT value is discretized into 50 bins with an interval of 0.02.
-Once a predicted 3D model is generated, we compute its lDDT against the ground truth structure as the ground truth plDDT label and the lDDT evaluator produces the predicted pLDDT bin.
-A cross-entropy loss is employed as $L_{plDDT}$ to calculate if the predicted lDDT falls in the ground truth bin.
+$L_{clash}$ expects the model to learn to avoid atom clashes by penalizing distances that are too short between atoms according to their Van der Waals radii.
+Additionally, we employ a loss, $L_{pLDDT}$, to train an lDDT evaluator that scores the predicted 3D RNA models as an indicator for global recycling (as introduced above).
+The purpose of the $L_{pLDDT}$ loss is to train an lDDT evaluator that predicts the lDDT of the predicted 3D model based on the ground truth structure.
+The lDDT value is discretized with a 0.02-bin interval into 50 bins.
+Once a predicted 3D model has been generated, its lDDT is computed against the ground truth structure as the ground truth pLDDT label, and the lDDT evaluator generates the predicted pLDDT bin.
+Cross-entropy loss is used as $L_{pLDDT}$ to determine whether the predicted lDDT falls within the ground truth bin.

 The overall loss function is: